 Assumptions.
-For the purposes of preparing the chart above, the following assumptions, among others, have been made: (i) the forecast error stays constant over the life of the 2022 Restructuring Bonds and is equal to an overestimate of electricity consumption of 5% (2.19 standard deviations from the mean) or 15% (6.28 standard deviations from the mean) as stated in the chart above, (ii) the Servicer makes timely and accurate filings to true-up the 2022 Restructuring Charge semi-annually through the Scheduled Maturity Date, (iii) Customers remit all 2022 Restructuring Charges an average of 42 days after such charges are billed, (iv) Customer charge-off rates are held constant at 0.28%, (v) aggregate Trustee fee and Administrator fee is \$900,000 annually, Servicing Fee is 0.05% of initial principal amount of the 2022 Restructuring Bonds and there are no other costs or expense reimbursements, (vi) there is no acceleration of the Final Maturity Date of the 2022 Restructuring Bonds, (vii) none of the 2022 Restructuring Bonds that are subject to optional redemption prior to maturity are optionally redeemed, and (viii) the closing date is September 29, 2022.
+For the purposes of preparing the chart above, the following assumptions, among others, have been made: (i) the forecast error stays constant over the life of the 2023 Restructuring Bonds and is equal to an overestimate of electricity consumption of 5% (1.85 standard deviations from the mean) or 15% (7.83 standard deviations from the mean) as stated in the chart above, (ii) the Servicer makes timely and accurate filings to true-up the 2023 Restructuring Charge semi-annually, (iii) Customers remit all 2023 Restructuring Charges 30 days after such charges are billed, (iv) the Trustee and Administrator Fees and the Servicing Fee are approximately 0.0344% and 0.05%, respectively, of the initial principal amount of the 2023 Restructuring Bonds, and there are no other costs or expense reimbursements, (v) there is no acceleration of the Final Maturity Date of the 2023 Restructuring Bonds, (vi) none of the 2023 Restructuring Bonds that are subject to optional redemption prior to maturity are optionally redeemed, and (vii) the closing date is December 15, 2023.

-The rate of principal payments, the amount of each interest payment and the actual final Payment Date of each tranche of the 2022 Restructuring Bonds will depend primarily on the timing of receipt of collected 2022 Restructuring Charges by the Trustee as adjusted by the True-Up Adjustment mechanism.
-The aggregate amount of collected 2022 Restructuring Charges and the rate of principal amortization on the 2022 Restructuring Bonds will depend, in part, on actual energy usage and the rate of delinquencies and write-offs.
-The 2022 Restructuring Charges are required to be adjusted from time to time based in part on the actual rate of collected 2022 Restructuring Charges.
-However, there is no assurance that the Servicer or its subcontractor will be able to forecast accurately actual electricity usage and the rate of delinquencies and write-offs or implement adjustments to the 2022 Restructuring Charges that will cause collected 2022 Restructuring Charges to be received at any particular rate.
-See "RISK FACTORS-Servicing and Operating Risks" and "THE FINANCING ORDER-True-Up Adjustment Mechanism."
+The rate of principal payments, the amount of each interest payment and the actual final Payment Date of each tranche of the 2023 Restructuring Bonds will depend primarily on the timing of receipt of collected 2023 Restructuring Charges by the Trustee as adjusted by the True-Up Adjustment mechanism.
+The aggregate amount of collected 2023 Restructuring Charges and the rate of principal amortization on the 2023 Restructuring Bonds will depend, in part, on actual energy usage and the rate of delinquencies and write-offs.
+The 2023 Restructuring Charges are required to be adjusted from time to time based in part on the actual rate of collected 2023 Restructuring Charges.
+However, there is no assurance that the Servicer or its subcontractor will be able to forecast accurately actual electricity usage and the rate of delinquencies and write-offs or implement adjustments to the 2023 Restructuring Charges that will cause collected 2023 Restructuring Charges to be received at any particular rate.
+See "RISK FACTORS- Servicing and Operating Risks" and "THE FINANCING ORDER-True-Up Adjustment Mechanism" in this Official Statement.

-The 2022 Restructuring Bonds may be retired later than expected.
-Except in the event of an acceleration of the Final Maturity Date of the 2022 Restructuring Bonds after an Event of Default, however, the 2022 Restructuring Bonds will not be paid at a rate faster than that contemplated in the Expected Amortization Schedule for each tranche of the 2022 Restructuring Bonds even if the receipt of collected 2022 Restructuring Charges is accelerated.
-Instead, receipts in excess of the amounts necessary to amortize the 2022 Restructuring Bonds in accordance with the Expected Amortization Schedule, to pay interest and redemption price, if any, and all other Ongoing Financing Costs and any other related fees and expenses and to fund deficiencies in the Operating Reserve Subaccount and the Debt Service Reserve Subaccount will be allocated to the Excess Funds Subaccount.
-Amounts on deposit in the Excess Funds
+The 2023 Restructuring Bonds may be retired later than expected.
+Except in the event of an acceleration of the Final Maturity Date of the 2023 Restructuring Bonds after an Event of Default, however, the 2023 Restructuring Bonds will not be paid at a rate faster than that contemplated in the Expected Amortization Schedule for each tranche of the 2023 Restructuring Bonds even if the receipt of collected 2023 Restructuring Charges is accelerated.
+Instead, receipts in excess of the amounts necessary to amortize the 2023 Restructuring Bonds in accordance with the Expected Amortization Schedule, to pay interest and redemption price, if any, and all other Ongoing Financing Costs and any other related fees and expenses and to fund deficiencies in the Operating Reserve Subaccount and the Debt Service Reserve Subaccount will be allocated to the Excess Funds Subaccount.
+Amounts on deposit in the Excess Funds Subaccount will be taken into consideration in calculating the next True-Up Adjustment.
+Acceleration of the Final Maturity Date after an Event of Default in accordance with the terms thereof may result in payment of principal earlier than the related Scheduled Maturity Dates.